kir-7/federated-learning/Notes.md

 * ### Class Skew Non IID distribution
     - We create Non IID datasets through Dirichlet distribution by adjusting alpha (0=non iid; ∞=iid)
-    - Use algorithms like KMeans, GMM, Agglomarative clustering to cluster clients based on the number of samples of each label a client has
+    - Use algorithms like KMeans, GMM, Agglomarative clustering to cluster clients based on the number of samples of each label a client has; so the feature vector of each data point(client) in the algorithm is the data distribution across all clases for that client.

     - #### Observations / Problems: